The Aviation Law Review: Spain

-Non-Community carriers must obtain accreditation from AESA before they are allowed to start commercial operations to/from Spanish airports.
+Non-Community carriers must obtain accreditation from AESA before they are allowed to start commercial operations to or from Spanish airports.
 The main provisions to secure such accreditation are found in Royal Decree 1392/2007, and the procedure aims at ensuring the safety of operations, the protection of passenger rights and the protection of the environment.
 In general terms, applicants have to provide evidence of the following points:

-- The airline must be under the supervision of an aeronautical authority which pertains to a State party to the 1944 Chicago Convention.
+- the airline must be under the supervision of an aeronautical authority that pertains to a state party to the 1944 Chicago Convention;

-- The airline must hold an operator's license which proves its ability to carry out the intended operations.
+- the airline must hold an operator's licence that proves its ability to carry out the intended operations;

-- The airline must have insurance coverage which complies with the terms of Regulation (EC) 785/2004 on insurance requirements for air carriers and aircraft operators.
+- the airline must have insurance coverage that complies with the terms of Regulation (EC) 785/2004 on insurance requirements for air carriers and aircraft operators;

-- The airline must have a security program against illicit interference actions which has been approved by its supervisory authority.
+- the airline must have a security programme against illicit interference actions that has been approved by its supervisory authority; and

 Upon receipt of the application and all required documents, AESA must issue a decision within 40 days.
 If no decision is made within the said period, the application is deemed rejected.
 All decisions can be appealed with the Secretary General of Transportation and, as indicated above, with the contentious–administrative courts.

-All security standards contained in European legislation and international treaties such as the Chicago Convention are applicable in Spain, chiefly under Regulation (EC) No 300/2008 on common rules in the field of civil aviation security.
-To take care of changing developments, the government publishes a National Programme for Aviation Security in Civil Aviation, which is updated on a regular basis, the last time being in February 2019.
+All security standards contained in European legislation and international treaties such as the Chicago Convention are applicable in Spain, chiefly under Regulation (EC) No. 300/2008 on common rules in the field of civil aviation security.
+To take care of changing developments, the government publishes a national programme for aviation security in civil aviation, which is updated on a regular basis, with the last time being in February 2019.

 From a domestic perspective, the main provisions are embodied in the Air Safety Act 21/2003 (LSA), although – as with EU legislation – there are detailed regulations in many specific aspects of aviation operations.
 Air safety is essentially under the control of AESA, although other governmental agencies (such as police bodies) cooperate with AESA as well.

-The LSA imposes a number of rules that apply to all parties which somehow intervene in aviation: personnel, flight schools, aeroclubs, designers, manufacturers, maintenance and service providers, air operators, commercial airlines, aerial works, air navigation service providers, handling agents, airport and aerodrome managers, etc. – including passengers.
+The LSA imposes a number of rules that apply to all parties that somehow intervene in aviation, such as, inter alia, personnel, flight schools, aeroclubs, designers, manufacturers, maintenance and service providers, air operators, commercial airlines, aerial works, air navigation service providers, handling agents, airport and aerodrome managers, and passengers.
 In addition to those general provisions, the LSA then sets out rules that specifically apply to specific participants or categories of participants.
-The ICAO definition whereby general aviation is deemed to be 'all civil aviation operations other than scheduled air services and non-scheduled air transport operations for remuneration or hire' is also applicable in Spain and is used to distinguish general aviation from commercial and public transport.
+The International Civil Aviation Organization (ICAO) definition whereby general aviation is deemed to be 'all civil aviation operations other than scheduled air services and non-scheduled air transport operations for remuneration or hire' is also applicable in Spain and is used to distinguish general aviation from commercial and public transport.

 In line with ICAO guidelines and EU legislation (mainly embodied in Regulation (EU) 996/2010 on the investigation and prevention of accidents and incidents in civil aviation, as amended), Spain has created the Commission for the Investigation of Accidents and Incidents in Civil Aviation (CIAIAC).
-Domestic legislation has developed in some detail the international provisions through Royal Decree 389/1998, the 2003 Air Safety Act, Royal Decree 1334/2005 and certain other Royal Decrees that periodically publish the State Programme of Operational Safety for Civil Aviation.
-In line with the legislative framework, the CIAIAC's investigations are exclusively technical in nature, with the ultimate aim to prevent future accidents and incidents, and are not directed towards allocating any kind of liability.
+Domestic legislation has developed in some detail the international provisions through Royal Decree 389/1998, the 2003 Air Safety Act, Royal Decree 1334/2005 and certain other royal decrees that periodically publish the state programme of operational safety for civil aviation.
+In line with the legislative framework, the CIAIAC's investigations are exclusively technical in nature, with the ultimate aim of preventing future accidents and incidents, and are not directed towards allocating any kind of liability.

-Pursuant to the 2003 Air Safety Act and Royal Decree 389/1998, 'any person' who becomes aware of an accident or incident of civil aviation must 'immediately' report it to the closest authorities, who then must urgently contact the CIAIAC.
-Obviously, special reporting obligations are imposed upon pilots, operators, aircraft owners, aviation authorities, airport directors, ATCs and all other related services and bodies.
+Pursuant to the 2003 Air Safety Act and Royal Decree 389/1998, any person who becomes aware of an accident or incident of civil aviation must immediately report it to the closest authorities, who then must urgently contact the CIAIAC.
+Obviously, special reporting obligations are imposed upon pilots, operators, aircraft owners, aviation authorities, airport directors, air traffic controllers (ATCs) and all other related services and bodies.

-The detailed reporting system is set forth in Royal Decree 1334/2005, which applies to all events occurred in the Spanish territory or where Spanish-registered aircraft or operated by Spanish citizens are involved.
+The detailed reporting system is set forth in Royal Decree 1334/2005, which applies to all events occurring in the Spanish territory, or where Spanish-registered aircraft or aircraft that are operated by Spanish citizens are involved.
 All reports are directed to the DGAC, which then coordinates its activities with the CIAIAC and other relevant agencies.